-Are you considering the idea of getting a website or blog built for your small business?
+Are you considering the idea of taking your small business online?

-Then this essential guide to planning your website is for you.
+Then this detailed guide to website planning is for you.

-Note: This section continues from the previous article series where we provide essential information about planning your new website.
+Note: This is Part 3 of the article series where we provide essential information related to planning a new web presence.

-- For Part 1 of the article, go here: How To Plan Your Website – Understanding The Process – Part 1
+- For Part 1, go here: Planning Your Website – Understanding The Process – Part 1

 Understanding The Website Planning Process – Part 3